Ink Review #2856: Pennonia Napnyugta Sunset

 The color:

-Dawn is a bright summery orange.
+Grapefruit is a bright red-orange.

 *For my swab cards I use a Col-o-ring by Skylab Letterpress, a medium Pilot Ishime and a Mabie Todd Swan.